 • Avoid under or over-sizing

-Common Misconceptions About Solar Net Metering
+Myths People Believe About Solar Net Metering

 Reality: It only works with solar energy systems.

-Myth 3: Unlimited Benefits
+Myth Three Unlimited Benefits

 Future of Solar Net Metering